Entry limit: Entrants may submit up to THREE entries in all (across one or more categories).

 In-Depth Reporting: Programs or segments of more than 20 minutes

-An eligible entry for each television award may consist of a single story; a thematic series (submit no more than three parts for judging); or three unrelated stories.
+An eligible entry for each video award may consist of a single story; a thematic series (submit no more than three parts for judging); or three unrelated stories.
+Entries may be broadcast, cable or stand-alone online videos.

 Entries may consist of either a single story; no more than three parts of a thematic series; or a group of three unrelated stories.
 Entries can come from a variety of digital sources: newspaper, radio, television and online-only sites.
 You may enter a story in the print category or online category but not both.

 Submit a link to the entry material.
-The online pages should be accessible throughout the judging period — 16 August 2016 to 30 October 2016 — either through an active URL or an archived link.
+The online pages should be accessible throughout the screening and judging period — 1 August 2019 to 30 October 2019 — either through an active URL or an archived link.

 Children’s Science News